BlockMen/cme/chicken/README.txt

 Adds chicken to Minetest (requires Creatures MOB-Engine).
-Chicken spawn on dirt and grass blocks, have 5 HP and friendly.
-When killed they drop raw meat.
+Chicken spawn on dirt and grass blocks, have 5 HP and are friendly.
+When killed they drop meat, which can be eaten or cooked.
+Also they drop randomly eggs (which have no real use yet.)

 License: